SantosPereira/SantosPereira/README.md

 ---
 # English

-I'm a student of systems analysis and development at the Federal Institute of Education, Science and Technology Pernambuco.
+I'm a student of systems analysis and development at the Federal Institute of Education, Science and Technology of Pernambuco.
 (Brazil)

 With knowlegend in:
    ~~~